jonathanslenders/python-deployer/docs/pages/architecture_of_roles_and_nodes.rst

         class Git(Node):
             pass

-The idea is that if we create instances of ``WebSystem`` here, we are only going to tell the root node which roles map to which hosts.
-We use inheritance to override the ``WebSystem`` node and add ``Hosts`` to the derived classes.
+The idea is that if we create multiple instances of ``WebSystem`` here, we only have to tell the root node which roles map to which hosts.
+We can use inheritance to override the ``WebSystem`` node and add ``Hosts`` to the derived classes.
 Wrapping it in ``RootNode`` is not really necassary, but cool to group these if we'd put an interactive shell around it.

 ::